 In C-5/16 Poland v EP and Council Mengozzi AG Opined last week.
-At issue is Poland’s opposition to a MSR – a market stability reserve for the Union greenhouse gas emission trading scheme, essentially a long-term parking for surplus allowances to enable the ETS to safeguard collapse of prices in the event of excess supply.
+At issue is Poland’s opposition to a MSR.
+MSR is a market stability reserve for the Union greenhouse gas emission trading scheme,.
+Essentially it is a long-term parking for surplus allowances to enable the ETS to safeguard collapse of prices in the event of excess supply.
 The resulting increase in the price of allowances was inter alia intended to encourage fuel switching and to discourage investments in coal-fired power stations (hence of course Poland’s interest).

 This is an important case for the future of EU environment and energy policy.